sameedakber-ai/disaster-messages-classifier/README.md

 ![WebApp Starting](images/screens/running.png "webapp starting...")

 ### Advanced installation option
-This option is indented for someone looking to reprocess raw data and retraining a classifier.
-This option is not recommended due to training times.
+This option is intended for someone looking to reprocess raw data and retraining a classifier.
+This option is not recommended due to long training times.
 However, it does help in understanding the code.

-After cloning the repository, process and transform raw data into a usable object and pickle database to file
+After cloning the repository, process and transform raw data into a usable database; pickle database to file

 ```
 python ./data/process_data.py ./data/disaster_messages.csv ./data/disaster_categories.csv ./data/disaster_database.db